GWR 2900 Class 2999 Lady of Legend

-GWR 2900 Saint Class 2999 Lady of Legend is a British "new-build" Hall class steam locomotive completed in 2019.
+GWR 2900 Saint Class 2999 Lady of Legend is a British "new-build" steam locomotive completed in 2019.
 It is a 4-6-0 standard gauge locomotive built to a 1902 design by George Jackson Churchward.
 It was constructed by the Great Western Society using the frames and boiler of 4900 Hall Class 4942 Maindy Hall at Didcot Railway Centre in Oxfordshire, where it is now based.
 Lady of Legend was constructed because all other members of the GWR Saint Class were scrapped, and due to the prevalence and influence of the class, it was decided that it was worthwhile to construct a new member of the class for modern audiences.

 Background

 The Great Western Society

-The Great Western Society (GWS) was formed in the 1960s with the purpose of preserving former Great Western Railway steam locomotives, they are based at Didcot Railway Centre.
-The project to construct a new 2900 Saint was started in the 1970s by the GWS at Didcot under the name "the Saint Project", which was an ambition of the group since its inception.
+The Great Western Society (GWS) was formed in the 1960s with the purpose of preserving former Great Western Railway steam locomotives.
+They are based at Didcot Railway Centre.
+The project to construct a new 2900 Saint was started in the 1970s by the GWS under the name "the Saint Project", which was an ambition of the group since its inception.
 Building a new 2900 Saint would replace a missing class that was not previously represented in preservation, all original examples having been scrapped.
 Therefore, they said, the new locomotive would "help educate and inform the public of the history of the Great Western Railway's steam locomotive designs."

 2900 Saint class

-The 2900 Saint class are now acknowledged by preservationists to have significantly influenced subsequent British steam locomotive development due to its advances in steam technology.
+The 2900 Saint class is now acknowledged by preservationists to have significantly influenced subsequent British steam locomotive development due to its advances in steam technology.
 The class was used successfully by their designer, G. J. Churchward, to compare the features of the different types of steam locomotive found across Europe and North America, and therefore is the source of many of the design principles which would go on to be incorporated in subsequent GWR and eventually British Rail steam locomotive designs.
 All examples of this class would be scrapped between 1925 and 1953 due to the introduction of more efficient designs, such as the Castle class.